robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.2.3 .
 Test|Task Scope

 > [!IMPORTANT]
-> LXX Recall how to define test|task variables and where they can be accessed (K1)
+> LO-XX Recall how to define test|task variables and where they can be accessed (K1)

 - **Definition**: Variables accessible within a single test|task and within all keywords it calls.
 - **Creation**: